zenml-io/zenml/docs/book/how-to/auth-management/gcp-service-connector.md

 GKE cluster names are project scoped.
 The connector can only be used to access GKE clusters in the GCP project that it is configured to use.

-### GCR container registry
+### GAR container registry (including legacy GCR support)

+{% hint style="warning" %}
+**Important Notice: Google Container Registry** [**is being replaced by Artifact Registry**](https://cloud.google.com/artifact-registry/docs/transition/transition-from-gcr)**.
+Please start using Artifact Registry for your containers.
+As per Google's documentation, "after May 15, 2024, Artifact Registry will host images for the gcr.io domain in Google Cloud projects without previous Container Registry usage.
+After March 18, 2025, Container Registry will be shut down.".

+Support for legacy GCR registries is still included in the GCP service connector.
+Users that already have GCP service connectors configured to access GCR registries may continue to use them without taking any action.
+However, it is recommended to transition to Google Artifact Registries as soon as possible by following [the GCP guide on this subject](https://cloud.google.com/artifact-registry/docs/transition/transition-from-gcr) and making the following updates to ZenML GCP Service Connectors that are used to access GCR resources:

+* add the IAM permissions documented here to the GCP Service Connector credentials to enable them to access the Artifact Registries.
+* users may keep the gcr.io GCR URLs already configured in the GCP Service Connectors as well as those used in linked Container Registry stack components given that these domains are redirected by Google to GAR as covered in the GCR transition guide.
+Alternatively, users may update the GCP Service Connector configuration and/or the Container Registry stack components to use the replacement Artifact Registry URLs.

+The GCP Service Connector will list the legacy GCR registries as accessible for a GCP project even if the GCP Service Connector credentials do not grant access to GCR registries.
+This is required for backwards-compatibility and will be removed in a future release.
+{% endhint %}

-Allows Stack Components to access a GCR registry as a standard Docker registry resource.
+Allows Stack Components to access a Google Artifact Registry as a standard Docker registry resource.
 When used by Stack Components, they are provided a pre-authenticated Python Docker client instance.

-The configured credentials must have at least the following [GCP permissions](https://cloud.google.com/iam/docs/permissions-reference):
+The configured credentials must have at least the following [GCP permissions](https://cloud.google.com/iam/docs/understanding-roles#artifact-registry-roles):

+* `artifactregistry.repositories.createOnPush`
+* `artifactregistry.repositories.downloadArtifacts`
+* `artifactregistry.repositories.get`
+* `artifactregistry.repositories.list`
+* `artifactregistry.repositories.readViaVirtualRepository`
+* `artifactregistry.repositories.uploadArtifacts`
+* `artifactregistry.locations.list`

+The Artifact Registry Create-on-Push Writer role includes all of the above permissions.

+This resource type also includes legacy GCR container registry support.
+When used with GCR registries, the configured credentials must have at least the following [GCP permissions](https://cloud.google.com/iam/docs/understanding-roles#cloud-storage-roles):

 * `storage.buckets.get`
 * `storage.multipartUploads.abort`